Italy lose other midfielders to Switzerland

 Mancini’s team beat Switzerland 3-0 in the group stage of Euro 2020 and drew 0-0 in Basel last September in the World Cup qualifiers in Europe.

-“It’s an important match and you shouldn’t be overwhelmed while preparing,” Mancini said.
+“It’s an important match and we shouldn’t be under pressure when preparing,” Mancini said.

 Italy broke the world record in 37 consecutive matches without losing 2-1 to Spain in the Nations League semi-finals last month.